 What Is Resistance to Change?

-How to Spot Resistance to Change in Your Company
+How to Spot and Manage Resistance to Change in Your Company

 Resistance to change is the act of opposing or struggling with modifications or transformations that alter the status quo.
 This resistance can manifest itself in one employee or in the workplace.

-Employees put up a wall when they are poorly introduced to changes, when it affects how they work and when they don't see the need for the changes.
-They also experience resistance when they're either not involved in the decision making process or if they're left out of the procedural aspects of the process.
+Employees put up a wall when they are poorly introduced to changes when it affects how they work and when they don't see the need for the changes.
+They also experience resistance when either not involved in the decision-making process or if they are left out of the procedural aspects of the process.

-When employees believe their input was considered, they are less likely to experience resistance to change.
+When employees believe their input is considered, they are less likely to experience resistance to change.
 Smart employers recognize this is a given before employees are asked to make any changes.

 Don't Cause Resistance to Actions You Take